-In the lead-up to the 2018 Competition, we will be holding our first Leeds Piano Festivals in May 2018.
-These will take place at London’s Wigmore Hall and Leeds’ Howard Assembly Room, with three of our most notable alumni performing, along with the Lang Lang Music Foundation Young Scholars:
+In the lead-up to the 2018 Competition, we will be holding our first Leeds Piano Festival in May 2018.
+This will take place at London’s Wigmore Hall and Leeds’ Howard Assembly Room, with three of our most notable alumni performing, along with the Lang Lang Music Foundation Young Scholars:

 Wigmore Hall, London (all concerts at 1pm)